Let’s suppose we have VPS server with ubuntu installed, we have developed a rails application that is ready to be deployed.

 Nice.
 Now we need to edit config\deploy.rb file.
 Please add these lines:

 You have to get errors.
 Let me explain a schema we’re going to use.

 Normally if you use Rails 5 it uses puma as default server.
 When you start an app with rails s command puma reads config\puma.rb configuration file and gets started.

 Since we’re going to use puma on VPS things could be a bit different and we need different configuration file.

 Thus in order to not mess with default configuration file we will use puma.conf.
 This file will be used only on VPS.

-Log in on you VPS and create ~/projects/my_app/shared/puma.conf and copy this:
+Or you can log on you VPS and create ~/projects/my_app/shared/puma.conf and copy this:

 Try again.
 You should get something alike below: